Pinball Hall of Fame

 After years of fantasizing, Tim Arnold brough the Pinball Hall of Fame into existence in 2009 at a warehouse-sized location on Flamingo Road, which housed enough vintage coin-ops and classic video game consoles to get people in the door, but with a focus on pinball machines built between the 1950s through the 1990s—including many of the most beloved tables from the ‘60s, ‘70s, and ‘80s.

-In 2021, the Pinball Hall of Fame moved into a 25,000-square-foot location on Las Vegas Boulevard, which is now home to an impressive 152 pinball machines and 54 classic arcade machines, each representing a pivotal piece of the story evolution of this American pastime—all promising fun nights and days of nostalgia for old pinheads and younger newcomers alike.
+In 2021, the Pinball Hall of Fame moved into a 25,000-square-foot location on Las Vegas Boulevard, which is now home to an hundreds of pinball machines and dozens of classic arcade machines, each representing a pivotal piece of the story evolution of this American pastime—all promising fun nights and days of nostalgia for old pinheads and younger newcomers alike.

 From vintage Bally’s, Williams, and Gottlieb games to cutting-edge Stern and Jersey Jack tables, check out the list here prior to your visit.